Skip to content

 Colloquium: Cross on the benefits of cannabis derivatives

-Admin 1 February 2019 Brandie CrossMARC
+Biosphere Editor 1 February, 2019 Brandie CrossMARC

 This week’s presentation in the Biology Colloquium series will be given by Dr. Brandie Cross, who studies the pharmacological benefits of cannabinoids, the active ingredients…